MustardOS/vtree/README.md

 # vTree Gold

-A file manager for retro handheld Linux devices, controlled entirely by gamepad.
+A file manager for ~all~ most Linux retro handheld devices, controlled entirely by gamepad.
 Built in C with SDL2.

 ---

 ## Features

-- **Dual-pane explorer** — two independent directory views side by side; toggle single-pane mode in Settings → General for a full-width view
-- **File operations** — copy, cut, paste (with conflict resolution), rename, delete, new file/folder
+- **Single or Dual-pane explorer** - Select between the classic two-pane view and a single-pane option ideal for smaller devices
+- **Robust suite of file operations** - Copy, Cut, Paste, Rename, Delete, Create new file/folder
-- **Symlink creation** — paste clipboard items as symlinks; filesystem-aware (only available when the destination supports symlinks)
+- **Symlink creation** - paste clipboard items as symlinks, fully filesystem-aware (only available when the destination supports symlinks)
-- **Script execution** — execute `.sh` scripts directly from the file manager; the launched app takes over the display cleanly (experimental, enable in Settings)
-- **Multi-select** — mark multiple files/folders with the Mark button; cursor auto-advances after each mark; B clears marks before navigating up
+- **Multi-select** - mark multiple files/folders in one or both panes
-- **Clipboard** — mark-and-operate across panes; cut/copy/paste/rename/delete blocked on the `..` entry
 - **Viewers**
-  - Text viewer / line editor (with on-screen keyboard); D-pad left/right pans when not editing
+  - Text viewer / editor
   - Hex viewer / editor
   - Image viewer (pan, zoom, fit-to-screen)
-- **File / Dir info modal** — permissions, size (recursive for directories), owner/group, timestamps, symlink targets; multi-selection shows combined totals
+- **File / Dir information** - permissions, size (recursive for directories), owner/group, timestamps, symlink targets; multi-selection shows combined totals
-- **Symlink awareness** — symlinks shown in a distinct colour; metadata follows the target
+- **Symlink awareness** - symlinks shown in a distinct colour; metadata follows the target
-- **Themes** — 7 built-in presets (Dark, Green Phosphor, XTree Gold, Dracula, Solarized Dark, Nord, High Contrast); fully customisable via `theme.ini`
+- **Themes** - many built-in presets (Dark, MustardOS, Spruce, Dracula, and more...); fully customisable, supports new themes!
-- **Font selection** — drop `.ttf`/`.otf` files into a `fonts/` folder next to the binary; select in Settings
+- **Font selection** - drop `.ttf`/`.otf` files into a `fonts/` folder; select in Settings
-- **Configurable key bindings** — explorer keys (including page up/down) and on-screen keyboard keys are independently rebindable
+- **Configurable key bindings** — explorer keys and on-screen keyboard keys are independently rebindable
-- **Show hidden files** — toggle dotfile visibility in Settings
+- **Show hidden files** - toggle dotfile visibility in Settings
-- **Remember directories** — optionally save and restore pane paths across sessions
+- **Remember directories** - optionally save and restore pane paths across sessions
-- **Display rotation** — software rotation at 0°, 90°, 180°, or 270° for devices with rotated screens; configurable via `--rotate=` flag or Settings → General
+- **Display rotation** - software rotation at 0°, 90°, 180°, or 270° for devices with rotated screens; configurable via `--rotate=` flag or Settings → General
-- **Auto-detects screen resolution** on first launch; falls back to 640×480
+- **Auto-detects screen resolution** - on first launch; falls back to 640×480
+- **Mulit-language** - Fully supports multiple languages.
+Drop new ones into `./lang/Name.ini`
+- **Script execution** — execute `.sh` scripts directly from the file manager; the launched app takes over the display cleanly (experimental, enable in Settings)

 ---